 All councils should have in place a strategic plan for the development and use of their council properties.
-This plan can either be part of the local council's larger strategic plan or it can be a specific document developed following the Strategic Planning for Council Camp Properties guide.
+This plan can be either part of the local council's larger strategic plan or a specific document.
 This plan sets forth several important elements:

-- The overall vision for the council's camping and outdoor program (e.g., what activities the council will support at its particular properties) - The vision of how each particular camp property fits into the council's overall vision.
-This should include specific guidance about the types of camping and outdoor program activities that a particular camp will and will not support. - An estimated usage goal, important for sizing facilities and determining maintenance needs - An estimated maintenance and/or capital budget goal, if possible
+- The overall vision for the council's outdoor program (e.g., what activities the council will support at its particular properties) - The vision of how each particular camp property fits into the council's overall vision.
+This should include specific guidance about the types of outdoor program activities that a particular camp will and will not support. - An estimated usage goal, important for sizing facilities and determining maintenance needs - An estimated maintenance and/or capital budget goal, if possible

 The council properties committee should take the strategic plan vision and goals and break them down into a development plan that sets forth when facilities will be added and when certain expenditures are foreseen.
-This helps the properties committee and council plan future capital campaign and funding needs.
+This planning helps the properties committee and council prepare for future capital campaign and funding needs.